 To enhance customer experience with the predictive maintenance feature, HPE needed to upgrade the infrastructure so it could enable near-real-time analytics.
 The answer was data architecture with support for streaming analytics.
 Also, the streaming application must be available all the time, recover from failures quickly, and be able to scale elastically.

 The company used the Lightbend Platform to develop such an infrastructure.
 The platform includes several streaming engines (Akka Streams, Apache Spark, Apache Kafka) “for handling tradeoffs between data latency, volume, transformation, and integration,” besides other technologies.

 On-premises data pipeline.
 To have an on-premises data pipeline, you buy and deploy hardware and software for your private data center.
-You also have to maintain the data center yourself, taking care of data backup and recovery, doing a health check of your data pipeline, or increasing storage and computing capabilities.
+You also have to maintain the data center yourself, take care of data backup and recovery, do a health check of your data pipeline, and increase storage and computing capabilities.
 This approach is time- and resource-intensive but will give you full control over your data, which is a plus.

 Cloud data pipeline.
 Cloud data infrastructure means you don’t have physical hardware.
 Instead, you access a provider’s storage space and computing power as a service over the internet and pay for the resources used.
 This brings us to a discussion of the pros of a cloud-based data pipeline.

 - You don’t manage infrastructure and worry about data security because it’s the vendor’s responsibility,

 - Scaling storage volume up and down is a matter of a few clicks.

 - You can adjust computational power to meet your needs.